dalpaka/micronation/index.md

 ### Section 2 - Social Hierarchy:

-Aritcle 5: The Society of Friends is a purely democratic state governed by the people and represented by the Head of State elected Yearly.
+Article 5: The state of The Itterland is ruled by the Council of the high command Hohenkommandantsrat.

-Article 6: Every citizen has the right to vote and be voted as Head of State and for presenting national decisions, if signed by the Head of State.

-Article 7: National decisions are only taken after the majority of the population voted for it and it is signed by the head of state.

-Article 8: A majority voting system is used nationwide for the decisions taken and elections held in Niederbachland.

-Article 9: Executive Ministers that organize the state are allowed to be voted into the state.
+Article 6: The State is Governed by Ministers and Commanders, who can become part of the Kommandantsrat and must become Offiziere first.

+Article 7: The lowest in the hierarchy are Zivildienstleister, then Rechtsoffiziere, then Minister then Kommandanten.

+### Section 3 - Economy

+Article 8: The State if The Itterland is Social state aiming for an Agrarian and Industrial Economy, erasing Unemployement, Homelessnes, Crime and Inflation.

+Article 9: The Only nationally accepted currency is The Ittermark.